trevp/tripledh/tripledh.md

 The DH group should be one where the [Gap-DH][] assumption holds.
 This assumption is believed to hold for common DH groups.

-The signature algorithm should be secure when the same key pair is used for DH and signatures.
-An example is a Schnorr signature such as [Curve25519-Signatures][] where all hash functions in the KDF and signature can be modelled as different random oracles.

 The KDF should use a collision-resistant cryptographic hash function to "extract" a key from its inputs, then use a PRF to "expand" the key into session keys.
 The recommended KDF is [HKDF][] using SHA256 or SHA512 with a constant or absent salt, and the `info` variable containing a constant specific to the protocol.

+The [AE][] and [AEAD][] algorithms may be randomized or stateful.
+Stateful algorithms must be used carefully to avoid catastrophic failure due to key reuse (see Section 3.4).

+The signature algorithm should be [EUF-CMA][] secure when the same key pair is used for DH and signatures.
+An example is a Schnorr signature such as [Curve25519-Signatures][] where all hash functions in the KDF and signature can be modelled as different random oracles.

 3.2.
 Identity binding
 --